-Practice Tips, Tricks & Pitfalls to Avoid When Navigating the Bureau of Long Term Care Eligibility Medical Assistance Application Process.
+Practice Tips, Tricks & Pitfalls to Avoid When Navigating Long Term Care Eligibility Medicaid

 This presentation will focus on the Bureau of Long Term Care Eligibility, which comprises the LTC MA units for Baltimore City, PG County, Baltimore County, and Anne Arundel County.
 I understand that people from other counties are attending this presentation, or watching by video.
 Don’t worry, much of the presentation is generally applicable to every county in MD.
 The tips, tricks and pitfalls to avoid will come in handy in other counties, too, but they are especially useful at the Bureau.